BetaThis is a new service – your feedback will help us to improve it.

-Since the 2021 publication there have been a number of changes to student loan policy, updated forecasts of student entrants and the macro-economy and newly available data from SLC.
-These have all combined to change the forecast RAB charges for 2021-22 in comparison to the previous publication.
-The effect of these factors on the RAB forecast is shown in Table 5.4.
-The figures are rounded to the nearest percent or percentage point and may not appear to sum due to the rounding.
+Since the 2022 publication there have been a number of updates to the forecast.
+There have been revisions to the data, economic assumptions, policies and modelling methodology.
+These have all combined to change the forecast RAB charges for 2022-23 in comparison to the previous publication.
+The effect of these factors on the RAB forecast is shown in Table 4.4.
+The figures are rounded to the nearest percent or percentage point.

-Methodology updates: switching to a new repayments model
+Methodology updates: improvements and fixed to the repayments model

-Table 5.4: Changes in the 2021-22 RAB charge for full-time higher education loans in comparison to the previous publication (June 2021).
+Table 4.4: Changes in the 2022-23 RAB charge for Plan 2 full-time higher education loans in comparison to the previous publication (July 2022).

 July-2022 annual publication

 Comparison of forecast earnings with actuals